pvphan/pvphan.github.io/_posts/2022-04-03-camera-calibration-2.md

 # Intro

 In [Part 1]({% post_url 2022-03-27-camera-calibration-1 %}), we defined the calibration parameters $$\textbf{A}, \textbf{k}, \textbf{W}$$ and sum-squared projection error, $$E$$.
-We now move on to how to **estimate and refine** these calibration parameters so we can reason spatially with images.
+We now move on to how to **estimate and refine** these calibration parameters so we can reason spatially with images from that camera.
 For a more complete walkthrough of each step of Zhang's method, here's a link to the [tutorial paper by Burger](https://www.researchgate.net/profile/Wilhelm-Burger/publication/303233579_Zhang's_Camera_Calibration_Algorithm_In-Depth_Tutorial_and_Implementation/links/5eaad8c9a6fdcc70509c3c9b/Zhangs-Camera-Calibration-Algorithm-In-Depth-Tutorial-and-Implementation.pdf) again.